 When a 3PL sends out a mis-pick, they lose some of the trust they’ve built up with their client and the client’s customers.
 You trust that your 3PL will get the right product out the door on time, and your customers expect to get the right product at the very least.

 How RSF responds to mis-picks

-According to the latest data, the average fulfillment company mis-picks and sends 2% of all orders out incorrectly.
+The average fulfillment company mis-picks and sends 2% of all orders out incorrectly.
 For you, that means the fantastic milestone of landing 1,000,000 sales this year would come with 20,000 inaccuracies.
 It’s enough to make the spines of any eCommerce business owner shriek with terror

 So when you’re shopping for the right 3PL partner, ask them about their picking technology, their accuracy, and if they’re willing to pay you for each mistake.
 Direct questions about leading technology will help you understand their process and how they work with you.
 Two things to consider are the use of: